CJVisser/Zabbix-Dashboard-Gauge/README.md

 ```

 ## Configuring the widget
 Open a dashboard and add a widget.
 You should see 'Gauge' as a new selection.
 Edit widget requires an Item, Label, Min and Max, and Minor Tick Marks.
-If you dont want minor tick marks enter 1.
+Only numeric item types are supported.
+If you dont want minor tick marks, enter 1.

 ![Dashboard Gauge](images/gauge-edit-widget.png)
 ## Bugs